boomerwing/Raspberry-Pi-Pico-Switch-Play/README.md

 As an interesting use of the switch outputs, the speed of the blink is changed by the state of switches sw0 and sw1 to create four different blink rates.

+This exercise has its foundation in the work of https://github.com/smittytone/RP2040-FreeRTOS